sandersdHES/PAMEmergingTech/README.md

 > If there are deployment issues, troubleshoot via Azure logs
 >

-### Step 2: Add the Web App as a Resource in PAM360
+### Step 2: Add the Web App to PAM360 as a Resource

 1. Log in to **PAM360** with an admin account
 2. Go to **Resources > Add Resource**